-The History Department recently established a 5-year combined B.A./M.A. program in history.
+The History Department offers a 5-year combined B.A./M.A. program in history.
 This program allows highly motivated undergraduates to earn both a bachelor's and a master's degree in 10 semesters.
 Students admitted to the program will complete in their fifth year the same course of study (30 credits) required of M.A. and Ph.D. students in their first year.
 Thus the program provides a challenging capstone to college.
 Our B.A./M.A. may serve as a terminal degree for employment in any field that values historical research, writing, and analysis; or, it may serve as a springboard for doctoral study in history at another institution.
-Alternatively, the degree may be combined with certification in social studies through the Teacher Education Program.
+The degree may also be combined with certification in social studies through the Teacher Education Program.

 The program is very selective, and successful applicants will normally have a 3.8 GPA or higher in their history courses and very strong faculty recommendations.